Chuthamani018/Acer-aspire-7-A715-42G-Opencore-EFI-/README.md

 - [x] Usb 3.0 + Type C

  ### Known Issues
-- Trackpad does not work with VoodooI2C kext but works with voodoops2(Place kext in correct order in config.plist)
 - Battery life is just half of what I get in windows
 - SK Hyinx NVme Cause Kernel Panic on Mac OS